ovh/docs/pages/labs/data-platform/setup-cluster/guide.en-gb.md

 Cloud instances:

 1. Login to your [OVH Manager](https://www.ovh.com/manager/public-cloud/index.html)
-2. In the manager, click on the *create a new project* button
+2. In the sidebar, click on the *create a new project* button
 ![Create button](images/manager_01.png)
 3. Choose a project name in which your cluster will run and create the project
 4. Select your project in the *sidebar*